aljebraschool/aljebraschool_blog/clv9c693w000208jxbwt0b8cn.md

 #Name: 0, dtype: int64
 ```

-Sliding can be used to obtain a portion of the table.
+Slicing can be used to obtain a portion of the table.
 Some of these are implemented below.

 ```python
 #import pandas